Lisa Goodman (politician): Minneapolis City Council

 Goodman was elected to the Minneapolis City Council in 1997, with 54% of the vote.
-She is the longest-serving member of the Minneapolis City Council.
+She was the longest-serving member of the Minneapolis City Council.
 While city council seats are officially nonpartisan, Goodman is affiliated with the Minnesota Democratic–Farmer–Labor Party.
 During her career, Goodman has voted for the preservation of historic buildings.
 She is considered to be pro-development and has consistently called for expansion of the Minneapolis Police Department (MPD).
 Goodman chairs the Business, Inspections, Housing, and Zoning committee and the Minneapolis Community Development Agency.

 A 2007 article about Goodman in the City Pages detailed her close relationships with developers.
 She sat on the Community Development Committee that approved condo developments.
 After convincing developers to build the Grant Park luxury condos in a blighted area, she then purchased one of the units, later selling it in 2005 for $315,000.
 Goodman's relationship with former Minneapolis DFL chair Michael Krause and former Empowerment Zone head Kim Havey came under scrutiny when their company, Kandiyohi Development Partners, began bidding for a wood-burning power plant.
 Goodman had invested in the company in 2006.
-She wrote a letter on campaign stationary urging the Minnesota Pollution Control Agency to give Kandiyohi a permit, initially failing to disclose her status as an investor.
+She wrote a letter on campaign stationery urging the Minnesota Pollution Control Agency to give Kandiyohi a permit, initially failing to disclose her status as an investor.

 In 2012, Goodman was among six council members who voted against funding the new Vikings stadium through redirected sales taxes.
 In 2015, Goodman was the only member of the city council to vote against a study examining the impact of raising the minimum wage.
 Later in 2017 she voted in support of the $15 minimum wage.

 Prior to a candidate's forum in 2017, Goodman asked challenger Teqen Zéa-Aida if he would hold her chewing gum.
 She then took the gum out of her mouth and placed it in his hand.
 She later apologized, saying that it was an attempt at humor.